A series of posts Nanotechnology in The Fashion Industry

 Development of Nanofibre and their ripple effect

-Nanotechnology has already been introduced for quite some time in the textile industry, some of the most well-known materials at nanoscale used in textile production are nanofibre, carbon nanotubes, nanoparticles (metal and oxide), nanosilver, nanocapsules, etc. The massive research into nanomaterials happens across industries and scientific fields of knowledge, therefore, being fully updated is hardly possible.
-The rapidly progress combined with its multi-disciplinary need of sciences is what makes nanotechnology extraordinary.
-However, the use of nanotechnology-based finishes to enhance the performance of textiles made from natural fibres (including cotton, wool and silk) and also from synthetic fibres (such as polyester and nylon) is growing fast.
+The rapid progress combined with its multi-disciplinary need of sciences is what makes Nanotechnology extraordinary.
+However, the use of Nanotechnology-based finishes to enhance the performance of textiles made from natural fibres (including cotton, wool, and silk) and also from synthetic fibres (such as polyester and nylon) is growing fast.

-The methodology of nano manufacturing at nanoscale can be made in two ways, either from the top down, by machining to smaller and smaller dimension, or from the bottom-up exploring the capability of biological systems as molecules to self-assemble micro structures.
+The methodology of Nanomanufacturing at the Nanoscale made in two different ways, either from the top-down, by machining to a smaller and smaller dimension, or from the bottom-up exploring the capability of biological systems as molecules to self-assemble microstructures.
+Just like nature builds it.

-Top-down methodology are recognized by approaching the nanoscale from the top or larger dimension.
-This included technologies such as nano-imprinting, lithography and scanning probe.
-This process took place in the mechanical world, using machinery to produce small structures such as micro-chip.
+The top-down methodology is recognised by approaching the Nanoscale from the top or larger dimension.
+It included technologies such as Nano-imprinting, lithography and scanning probe.
+This process took place in the mechanical world, using machinery to produce small structures such as the microchip.

 Two kinds of self-assembly: